egarcia28/PI_in_the_sky_ENGR4/README.md

 #### 3rd Launch
 ![3rd Launch]()
 _A video of our 3rd launch attempt_
 For our 3rd launch we decided to transition to another design for launching.
 We created a pair of skids to add to the wing so it could freely rotate on the ground allowing the monocopter to find its own center of rotation.
 We also decided to launch in the basketball court for a smooth floor and protective fences, we also used a large cardboard box to reduce friction even more.
 The skids worked decently well on the box but we ran into some trouble with it, after the monocopter left the box it skipped off the ground and failed.
-Luckily due to this new launching method we faced much less damage after the failed launch, the only damage was to the prop which only unsrewed itself from the motor.
+Luckily due to this new launching method we faced much less damage after the failed launch, the only damage was to the prop which only unscrewed itself from the motor.

 #### 4th/5th Launch
 ![4th Launch](https://github.com/egarcia28/PI_in_the_sky_ENGR4/blob/main/images/Video2%20(1).mov)